 Wayne Fedun has practised oil & gas law in Canada and internationally since 1992.
-He has negotiated and prepared a variety of energy industry agreements, including share purchase agreements, asset purchase and sale agreements, joint venture agreements, project development and finance agreements, facility agreements, engineering, procurement and construction agreements, transportation agreements, processing agreements, marketing agreements, Canadian East Coast offshore agreements and various South American and Central Asian agreements.
-These agreements have related to projects ranging from several million to several billion dollars and have involved conventional energy matters, large and complex transactional arrangements, heavy oil and oil sands projects, large midstream transactions, LNG projects, gas storage arrangements, transportation projects and offshore drilling and production projects.
-In 2020, Wayne was recommended by The Canadian Legal Lexpert® Directory in Corporate Commercial Law and Energy (Oil & Gas), ranked by Acritas Stars as an “Independently rated lawyer,” The Legal 500 Canada: Energy: Oil & Gas (Leading Lawyer), The Best Lawyers in Canada: Energy Law, Oil & Gas Law, Chambers Canada, Nationwide: Oil & Gas (Transactional), and Chambers and Partners.
+He has prepared and negotiated a variety of energy industry agreements, including share purchase agreements, asset purchase and sale agreements, joint venture agreements, project development and finance agreements, facility agreements, EPC agreements, transportation, processing and marketing agreements and offshore project agreements.
+These agreements have related to individual transactions and projects valued at up to several billion dollars, and have involved conventional energy matters, large and complex transactional arrangements, heavy oil and oil sands projects, large midstream transactions, LNG projects, carbon capture and storage projects, gas storage arrangements, transportation and processing arrangements and offshore drilling and production projects.
+In 2020, Wayne was recommended by The Canadian Legal Lexpert Directory in Corporate Commercial Law and Energy (Oil & Gas), ranked by Acritas Stars as an “Independently rated lawyer,” The Legal 500 Canada: Energy: Oil & Gas (Leading Lawyer), The Best Lawyers in Canada: Energy Law, Oil & Gas Law, Chambers Canada, Nationwide: Oil & Gas (Transactional), and Chambers and Partners.

 Capital Power Corporation completed its acquisition of Goreway Power Station Holdings Inc., which owns the Goreway Power Station, from JERA Co., Inc. (JERA) and Toyota Tsusho Corporation for a total of $977 million.